ripter/Workshops/baseSite/README.md

 Webpack also provides watching tools and there are a few dozen popular tools out there for this task.
 Use whatever works best for you.
 I personally like watch because it can run any bash command.
 So it works nicely with everything in my toolchain with no setup nessary.

+Will: I assume you mean refactor time here :D
 ### Reactor Time!
 If you haven't noticed, we have a pattern.
 Get it working, Git Save, Refactor/Cleanup, Git Save again.
 Once we add tests we will have another step in this pattern.
 A beginner mistake is to skip the refactor step.
 This is just as important as the get it working step.
 We need to make sure we have a clean base to continue working.
 Leaving out the refactor step will cause your application to rapidly build technical debt.
 If we include refactoring into our normal coding style we can handle technical debt before be grows out of control, and it always gives us time to cleanup our code to something we can be proud to share with others.